MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechcontinuousrecognitioncompletedeventargs.md

 # Windows.Media.SpeechRecognition.SpeechContinuousRecognitionCompletedEventArgs

 ## -description
-Contains event data for the [SpeechContinuousRecognitionSession.Completed](speechcontinuousrecognitionsession_completed.md) event.
+Contains continuous recognition (dictation) event data for the [SpeechContinuousRecognitionSession.Completed](speechcontinuousrecognitionsession_completed.md) event.

 ## -remarks
-This object is passed to a [SpeechContinuousRecognitionSession.Completed](speechcontinuousrecognitionsession_completed.md) event handler.
+To use web-service constraints, speech input and dictation support must be enabled in **Settings** by turning on the "Get to know me" option in the Settings -> Privacy -> Speech, inking, and typing page.
+See "Recognize speech input" in [Speech recognition](http://msdn.microsoft.com/library/553c0fb7-35bc-4894-9ef1-906139e17552).

 ## -examples